This section of the College Catalog covers academic policies. For a listing of administrative (non-academic) policies see the Campus Handbook.

 A transcript is a legal document of the student’s academic record that is protected by FERPA and maintained by the Registrar’s Office.
 The transcript reflects the unabridged academic history of the student at the institution.
 At the time of degree verification the academic record is sealed; no changes or alterations are made thereafter.

 Official transcripts are requested from an online transcript service.
 The cost for each transcript is $10 and must be paid with a major credit card.
-Additional fees apply if using the Federal Express or the PDF option for delivery.
+Additional fees apply if using the Federal Express.
 The transcript services used by SUNY Plattsburgh apply web encryption technology, ensuring your information is secure.
 Online orders may qualify for “automatic authorization” in lieu of submitting a signed authorization form.
 To qualify, your order must meet the following criteria:

 - Name provided on the request and on your credit card matches exactly your name as it appears on your SUNY Plattsburgh record, and

-- Date of birth and student identification number (700 or 701 number) or social security number match exactly the information on your SUNY Plattsburgh record, and
+- Date of birth exactly matches the information on your SUNY Plattsburgh record

 Due to FERPA policy, which defines limitations of access to students’ educational records, transcript requests by telephone, email, FAX or Internet are not accepted.